 You can live in the cleanest of towns and homes.
 It doesn’t matter.
 There is always some level of mold in the air.

-The outdoor mold spore count has been measured by many countries around the world for decades and so as the indoors levels.
+Many countries worldwide have measured the outdoor mold spore count for decades and the indoors levels as well.
 Scientists and independent mold inspectors such as myself have found that the spore count will fluctuate both indoors and outdoors depending on several factors such as where you live, in what type of home you reside, the time of year, day, and even hour to hour.

-As long as these tiny organisms have a little water and or humidity and any type of carbon material such as dust or drywall, they will start to grow, multiply, and eat.
-It should be no surprise then that the same powerful carbon-eating enzymes that assist molds in breaking down dead materials into the soil are the same exact processes they use in eating human food, stored goods, water damaged components of any kind and building materials used in homes and commercial structures.
+As long as these tiny organisms have a little water and or humidity and any carbon material such as dust or drywall, they will start to grow, multiply, and eat.
+It should be no surprise then that the same powerful carbon-eating enzymes that help molds break down dead materials into the soil are the same processes they use in eating human food, stored goods, water damaged components of any kind, and building materials used in homes and commercial structures.

-After all, when food is picked and or a building is built with wood, we humans are essentially using dead matter.
+After all, when food is picked and or a building is built with wood, we humans essentially use dead matter.
 This means that they are subject to the laws of Mother Nature, not mans’.
-That is why you can store food only for so long and a wooden building lasts no more than a few dozen years before it has to be remodeled and or restored to magically to last a hundred years.
+That is why you can store food only for so long, and a wooden building lasts no more than a few dozen years before it has to be remodeled and or restored to last a hundred years magically.
 From the day a fruit or vegetable is picked or the wood taken from another dead tree for another suburban home, it is all in a state of decay.

-There are approximately 40 different species that have been well documented over the last 100 years to be parasitic and or toxic to humans causing many different illnesses, diseases and hundreds of thousands, if not millions of deaths every year around the globe.
-A lot of these same molds can be found in human food and also in the structures in which we live and work so it is important that we become educated about these tiny organisms that have such a huge impact on human society.
+There are approximately 40 different species that have been well documented over the last 100 years to be parasitic and or toxic to humans causing many different illnesses, diseases, and hundreds of thousands, if not millions of deaths every year worldwide.
+Many of these same molds can be found in human food and the structures in which we live and work, so it is important that we become educated about these tiny organisms that have such a huge impact on human society.

 You may have heard the term “black mold”.
-There are many molds that can turn black but the term black mold is used mainly to identify the most dangerous that produce the most deadly mycotoxins such as Stachybotrys chartarum and Aspergillus.
+Many molds can turn black, but the term black mold is used mainly to identify the most dangerous molds that produce the most deadly mycotoxins that cause illness and disease, such as Stachybotrys chartarum and Aspergillus.
 Stachybotrys produces various mycotoxins, and the most deadly is called Trichothecene.
 Trichothecenes have been of great public health concern and have led to this fungus being known as “toxic black mold.”

-Trichothecenes including DON, T-2 toxin, and diacetoxyscirpenol are also important from the view of biological warfare.T-2 mycotoxins are also the only substances used in biological warfare that can be absorbed through a person’s skin.
-Other mold species that have this deadly toxin are Fusarium, Trichoderma, Verticimonosporium, Trichothecium, Cephalosporium, and Myrothecium.
+Trichothecenes, including DON, T-2 toxin, and diacetoxyscirpenol, are also important from the view of biological warfare.T-2 mycotoxins are also the only substances used in biological warfare that can be absorbed through a person’s skin.
+Other mold species with this deadly toxin are Fusarium, Trichoderma, Verticimonosporium, Trichothecium, Cephalosporium, and Myrothecium.

 Meaning, that Aspergillus produces toxins that are the most potent cancer-causing chemicals known to man.

-Aspergillus along with Penicillium, Cladosporium, Alternaria, and Stachybotrys chartarum are often found in water-damaged building and as you can see, they produce mycotoxins that are seriously toxigenic and cause illness, cancer, and even death to humans.
+Aspergillus, along with Penicillium, Cladosporium, Alternaria, and Stachybotrys chartarum are often found in water-damaged buildings, and as you can see, they produce mycotoxins that are seriously toxigenic and cause illness, cancer, and even death to humans.

-Normally, it is only after we have been exposed at high concentrations of mold and mycotoxins in a water-damaged building and or from eating moldy food that it eventually wreaks havoc on our bodies, health, and immune systems.
-Some people who are already sick from another illness and or disease such as cancer or AIDS may be exposed to very small concentrations of molds and or mycotoxins to cause death.
+Normally, only after we have been exposed to high concentrations of mold and mycotoxins in a water-damaged building and or from eating moldy food that it eventually wreaks havoc on our bodies, health, and immune systems.
+Some people who are already sick from another illness and or disease such as cancer or AIDS may be exposed to minimal concentrations of molds and or mycotoxins to cause death.

 The researchers concluded that “Globally, fungi kill more than 1.5 million people a year.
 In the U.S., Candida fungi account for almost 90 percent of hospital-acquired fungal infections, and in Canada, they’re the third most common cause of bloodstream infections in intensive care units.
 More than 40 percent of people with a systemic Candida albicans infection will die.” –

-I’m sure you might not have known that most people who die with AIDS do not die as a result of AIDS, but from systemic candidiasis?
+I’m sure you might not have known that most people who die with AIDS do not die due to AIDS, but from systemic candidiasis?
 Well, they do…

-These deadly molds and their mycotoxins that I list above deserve the most attention and are the main focus of my work.
-I sincerely hope that I have helped you to have a better understanding about mold so you have the knowledge to heal and protect your own family, clients, and patients.
+These deadly molds and their mycotoxins that I list above deserve the most attention and focus on my work.

 Moe Bedard is the founder and CEO of Mold Safe Solutions.
 A full-service Indoor Air Quality (IAQ) company specializing in property water damage, mold inspections, consultations, and mold remediation.
 If you need help with a project, please call Mold Safe Solutions at 760-818-6830.